Learn How to Get a Private Investigator Licensing in any State

 What is a Licensed Private Investigator?

-Often, detectives work for attorneys and lawyers in both civil and criminal court cases.
+Often, detectives work for attorneys and lawyers in civil and criminal court cases.
 In addition, many professional investigators work for insurance companies to investigate suspicious or fraudulent insurance claims.

 In many cases, detectives work irregular hours, especially when conducting surveillance (e.g., sitting outside a subject’s house during early morning hours hoping to get a photograph or video of their activity).